Šajkaši: 19th century

+During the Hundred Days in 1815, two companies of the battalion were deployed to Italy and three to Germany.
+The companies deployed to Italy formed part of the army corps commanded by Laval Nugent von Westmeath during the Neapolitan War.

 Of the Battalion's Serbian officers, 89 were promoted from the ranks of non-commissioned officers.
 Sixty came from several of the Military Frontier's other regiments which were either named for the regimental headquarter cities—Brod, Gradiska, Ogulin, Otocac, Petrovaradin, Slunj, Titel and Varazdin—or regions of the Military Frontier -- Banat, Banija, Lika, and Slavonia.
 Some were cadets or arrived fresh from the Military Frontier School in Vienna.

-The Trumić list includes the year the officers joined the Battalion and his rank and prior post.
-Also shown are each officer's promotions and the year he was transferred out of the Battalion as well as his rank and new post.
+The Trumić list includes the year the officers joined the battalion and his rank and prior post.
+Also shown are each officer's promotions and the year he was transferred out of the battalion as well as his rank and new post.

-A staggering number military frontiersmen (graničari as they were called in Serbian) from the regiments of the Military Frontier were called up to the Austrian armies engaged in various European wars, such as the Austrian War of Succession (1741-1748); the Seven Years' War (1756-1763); the Bavarian War of Succession (1778-1779); the wars against post-revolutionary France (1792-1800); the Napoleonic Wars (1805-1815); the Austro-Italian Wars (1848-1849, 1859, 1866) and the Revolution of 1848 and the wars against the Hungarians (1848-1849).
+A staggering number of Grenz infantry were called up to the Austrian engagements in various European wars, such as the Austrian War of Succession (1741–1748); the Seven Years' War (1756–1763); the Bavarian War of Succession (1778–1779); the wars against post-revolutionary France (1792–1800); the Napoleonic Wars (1805–1815); the Austrian-Italian wars (1848–1849, 1859, 1866) and the Revolutions of 1848–1849 against the Hungarians.

 Postings on the list include places in northern Italy, Mantua and Solferino, made famous in the Napoleonic Wars and in the Austro-Italian Wars.
 According to the list, Lieutenant Michael Stanisavljević was transferred to Mantua in 1784 and Captain Marcus Rajčević was killed in the Battle of Solferino in 1859.